Kirink212/future-falls/README.md

 ## Game Builds:

 A build of the game is available as FutureFallsBuilds.zip.
-After unzipping it, you will choose the folder related to your OS, and then click in the executable.
+After unzipping it, you will choose the folder related to your OS, and then run the executable by clicking it.